arathunku/rulsp/README.md

 - strings
 - more comp funcs (>, <, <=, >=, ...?)
 - floats
-- try/catch or maybe more rusty way to handle errors?
+- try/catch or maybe more rusty way to handle errors? with Result
 - intercop with Rust(?!)
+- get rid of nil and have Option<>
 - tree analyzer - verify types before execution as much as possible